Henry Macandrew: Capture of Damascus

-With around 40,000 enemy soldiers retreating between Haifa and Damascus, the rate of the attack was increased by Allenby in order to ensure that German and Turkish soldiers did not reform and provide effective resistance to the British.
+With around 40,000 enemy soldiers retreating between Haifa and Damascus, the rate of the advance was increased by Allenby in order to ensure that German and Turkish soldiers did not reform and provide effective resistance to the British.
 Macandrew's division was tasked with advancing on the most direct route to Damascus, through the Golan Heights, following behind the Australian Mounted Division (Ausdiv).
 The enemy units in front of them were the remnants of Seventh and Eighth Armies.
 Having begun on 27 September, the 5th and Ausdiv reached Quneitra on 28 September.
 The advance continued and on 30 September Macandrew's 14th Brigade encountered an Ottoman column near Al-Kiswah; it captured the front half of the column, around 2,000 men.
 The rear half of the column turned around but was intercepted by the 13th and 15th Brigades, which captured much of the rest and funnelled the survivors in the direction of Ausdiv.

-The DMC completed the surrounding of Damascus on 1 October, and Chauvel ordered that the city was not to be entered until 2 October.
-Macandrew, however, entered Damascus in mid-morning on 1 October alongside the 14th Brigade and marched the length of the city.
+The DMC completed the encirclement of Damascus on 1 October, and Chauvel ordered that the city was not to be entered until 2 October.
+Macandrew entered Damascus in mid-morning on 1 October alongside the 14th Brigade and marched the length of the city.
 Chauvel assumed temporary command of the city on 2 October and Macandrew ordered his staff to not mention the incursion of the previous day.
 The British subsequently organised a show of force, with a column consisting of one unit from each regiment in the DMC marching through the city.
 Chauvel headed the column, alongside Macandrew and Major-Generals George Barrow and Henry Hodgson.
 This calmed the agitated local population and stopped some incipient looting.

-The advance through Ottoman territory continued after this, with Macandrew's division marching on 5 October.
-Travelling slowly in the knowledge that the Ottoman armies had already left the area, Macandrew occupyed Rayak and Zahle on 6 October without resistance.
+The advance through Ottoman territory continued after this, with the 5th Cavalry Division marching on 5 October.
+Travelling slowly in the knowledge that the Ottoman armies had already left the area, Macandrew occupied Rayak and Zahle on 6 October without resistance.
 The division then began to advance on Homs, with Macandrew splitting his division into two columns.
 They reached the city on 16 October to find it also bereft of defences, and Macandrew was given a banquet by the local authorities.
-Illness had by this point began to take a heavy toll on Allenby's troops, with the division following up behind Macandrew, the 4th Cavalry, having to stop its advance because of the amount of disease in its ranks.
-5th Division, however, was the healthiest remaining.
+Illness had by this point begun to take a heavy toll on Allenby's troops, with the division following up behind Macandrew, the 4th Cavalry, having to stop its advance because of the amount of disease in its ranks.
+5th Division was the healthiest remaining.
 With horse artillery, armoured cars, and a Royal Air Force squadron also under his command, this meant that Macandrew commanded the strongest column available to the British, with 2,500 men.